Music and more in China and Japan.

 The next day, as the CSO tuned up, the patrons had lunch at the China Club.

 Between the Hong Kong concert and the next CSO performance (in Shanghai), R. Crusoe planned a wonderful foray for the patrons into Yunnan province, China’s most culturally diverse region.
-In lovely, 800-year-old Lijiang, Alex showed us one of the largest collections of traditional Chinese architecture still standing.
+In lovely, 800-year-old Lijiang, we saw one of the largest collections of traditional Chinese architecture still standing.

 “The highlight for me was Lijiang,” says CSO patron Celine Bendy.
 “Staying at the Banyan Tree Hotel under a full moon, soaking in the Jacuzzi in my villa, visiting the Old Town, seeing the Naxi master’s calligraphy demonstration...”